trevthedev777/Task-Manager-Application/README.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/materialize/1.0.0/js/materialize.min.js"></script>
 ```

+## Add New Category Function to DB using Python

+This is really easy to do and we need to create them creating `add_category.html` and `categories.html`

+### add_category.html Routes and File Structure

+### categories.html Routes and File Structure

+To add our new Category, we need to

 ### Including our owned JS and CSS files

 We need to use the `{{ url_for }}` method when adding directories to our owned style and script files, they are not needed for `cdn` links